-An educator, property manager, and mom who as councilwoman will foster informed, progressive discourse toward decisons that will make College Township an even better place to live.
+A mom, part-time teacher, and six-year Council incumbent who prizes informed, progressive discourse toward decisions that will make College Township an even better place to live.

-I’m a work-at-home-mom of two hilarious children and the partner of one particularly patient husband.
-I very recently finished a four-year stint as an independent childbirth educator and doula: a rewarding small business I ran out of my home.
-I also manage a few properties around town and work at my children’s preschool.
-My family and I have lived in College Township for more than six years (12 years total in the Centre Region).
+Besides Council, in my part-time life, I’m a volunteer, preschool teacher, substitute teacher, doula, and foster-mom.
+My full-time life includes being mom of two hilarious children and the partner of one particularly patient husband.
+In other words, I love to help people live well.
+In regards to my six years serving as Councilwoman for College Township, I’ve spent much of my time reading, researching, and communicating to inform residents and inform my decisions on community matters.
+My family and I have lived in the township for more than twelve years (eighteen years total in the Centre Region).
 We've settled in Houserville for what we intend to be a very long time.↑

 My qualifications are the experiences of my life that have shaped my outlook and given me a quality I believe every councilperson should embody: perspective.